-Manufacture and sale of fungicides, etc., regulated.
-1911, c.
+Sec.
+10. Manufacture and sale of fungicides, etc., regulated; registration 1911, c.
 119, § 9.
 1913, c.
 140, § 1; c.
 164, § 1.

-SEC.
-10. Any person who shall manufacture, sell, distribute, transport, offer or expose for sale, distribution or transportation in the state any fungicide or insecticide shall before so doing file with the commissioner of agriculture for each and every fungicide or insecticide bearing a distinguishing name or trademark, a certified copy of the statements made in accordance with the preceding section.
+Any person who shall manufacture, sell, distribute, transport, offer or expose for sale, distribution or transportation in the state any fungicide or insecticide shall before so doing file with the commissioner of agriculture for each and every fungicide or insecticide bearing a distinguishing name or trade-mark, a certified copy of the statements made in accordance with the preceding section.
 Said certified copy shall be accompanied when said commissioner of agriculture shall so request with a sealed package containing not less than one pound of the fungicide or insecticide.
 The person filing such certificate shall pay annually to the commissioner of agriculture a registration fee of ten dollars, this fee to be assessed on any brand offered for sale, distribution or transportation in the state, except that said fee shall not be assessed for the registration of a fungicide or insecticide consisting of organic matter and not containing any added inorganic matter or mineral chemical, provided that a complete chemical analysis of said fungicide or insecticide is given in, and as part of, the certificate required under this section.
-Whenever any person shall have filed said certificate and paid said regis-
+Whenever any person shall have filed said certificate and paid said registration fee, no other person shall be required to file such statement or pay such fee.